kbridson/rails-demos-and-deets-2021-test/demo-new-rails-project.md

     It should complete without errors.
 Possible issues might be the postgresql service is not running, or the Postgres user role was not set up correctly.

+## 3. Run the App

+1. Start the development web server by running this command:

+    ```bash
+    rails s
+    ```

+1. Open the web app in a browser by opening this URL: <http://localhost:3000/>

+    You should see a "Yay!
+You’re on Rails!" default page.

+    The basic Rails project skeleton is now up and running!

+1. To halt the development web server, enter Ctrl-C in the terminal.

 {% include pagination.html prev_page='demo-run-app.md' next_page='demo-new-github-project.md' %}